tracelabs/tlosint-vm/TOOLING_POLICY.md

 # TraceLabs OSINT VM Tool Evaluation Policy

 This Trace Labs OSINT VM is built for OSINT work, not as a “install everything” showcase.
-To keep it usable and maintainable, we triage tools before adding them.
+To keep it usable and maintainable, we review tools before adding them.

 This policy governs how suggestions for new tools are evaluated, accepted, or rejected for inclusion in the TL VM.

+All tools should be suggested by creating a ["Tool Request Issue"](https://github.com/tracelabs/tlosint-vm/issues).
+After the issue is created, it will be labeled as `tool/triaged`.
+During our review, we will follow the evaluation criteria and proceed to classify the tool based on the tool classification below.

 ## Tool Classification

-As part of evluating tool, a tool can end up as part of:
+As part of evluating tool, we categorize the tools using github labels as referenced below (our triage process is in progress of maturing, so for simplicity, we will mark tools either as `accepted` or `rejected`):

-- core (installed by default)
+- core (installed in the VM by default, `tool/accepted`)
-- recommended (optional script to run, script available in the VM)
+- recommended (optional script to run, script available in the VM, `tool/accepted`)
-- documented (goes to the OSINT tool list repo)
+- documented (goes to the OSINT tool list repo, `tool/accepted`)
-- excluded (not added to the VM)
+- rejected (not added to the VM, `tool/rejected`)

 ## Evaluation Criteria